getting-data-science-done/sys-review-filter/README.md

-# sys-review-filter
+# Systematic Review Filter

-Code and data for the paper 'Literature Filtering for Systematic Reviews with Transformers'
+This repository contains the code and data for the paper 'Literature Filtering for Systematic Reviews with Transformers'

+## Data

+## Experiments

+## Results